evilsocket/ergo/README.md

 ##### Other commands

+You can use the `relevance` command to evaluate the model on a given set (or a subset of it, see `--ratio 0.1`) by nulling one attribute at a time and measuring how that influenced the accuracy (`feature.names` is an optional file with the names of the attributes, one per line):

+    ergo relevance example --dataset /some/path/data.csv --attributes /some/path/feature.names --ratio 0.1

 Evaluate and compare the performances of two trained models on a given dataset and (optionally) output the differences to a json file:

     ergo cmp example_a example_b --dataset /path/to/data.csv --to-json diffs.json